YoussefAbdelmonem/Specifications-preview/README.md

-# Specifications API – Filter Request Example

-This document explains how to construct a filter request for the Specifications API using the given response data.
-**The goal:** Filter results to only show ads for "جديد" (new) and "كامري" (Camry).

----

-## Example API Response
+## Example Specification Response

-Here is a sample of the specifications data you might receive from the API:
+Here is a sample of the specification data structure returned from the backend:

 ```json
 {